GosuStely/java-chat-room/doc/protocol.md

 | 10003      | Can't send private message to self |

 # 9. Rock, Paper, Scissors
+This section outlines the protocol for initiating and playing a Rock, Paper, Scissors game between two clients.
 ## 9.1.
 A player initiate the game
-Client 1 sends a request to the server, specifying the receiver's (client 2) username.
+Client 1 sends a request to the server to start a game with Client 2, specifying the recipient's username:
 ```
 C1 -> S: RPS_START_REQ {"receiver": "<C2_username>"}
 ```

 ### 9.1.1.
 Happy flow
+If the request is successful:

 ```
 S -> C1: RPS_START_RESP {"status": "OK"}
 S -> C2: RPS_INVITE {"sender": "<C1_username>"}
 ```

 ### 9.1.2.
 Unhappy flow
+If an error occurs, the server responds with an error code:
 ```
 S -> C1: RPS_START_RESP {"status": "ERROR", "code": <error code>}
 ```